skidsh/warcraft-armory/plan.md

    - **Recommendation**: PrimeNG for rapid development

 6. **Database Requirement**
-   - Pure cache-based (no DB)?
+   - Pure cache-based (no DB for game data)?
 Y
-   - Add PostgreSQL/MySQL for user data?
-N
+   - Add PostgreSQL/MySQL for user preferences/bookmarks?
+N (initially)
-   - **Recommendation**: Start without DB, add if user features needed
+   - **Recommendation**: Start without DB since all game data comes from Blizzard API and is cached in Redis.
+Add database only if implementing user accounts and bookmarks in future phases.
+   - **Note**: No database needed for core functionality - this is a read-only view of Blizzard's data

 7. **Testing Priority**
    - Full TDD approach?
 Y